 There are great options for baby formula that don’t use corn syrup, and use only lactose as the primary carbohydrate.
-European formulas available in the US use lactose, as do a handful of US based formulas (Bobbie Organic Infant Formula being the best option made in the US).
+European formulas (including German baby formulas) available in the US use lactose, as do a handful of US baby formulas (Bobbie Organic Infant Formula being the best option made in the US).

 Other Carbohydrate Sources for Baby Formula: Corn Syrup in Baby Formula, Maltodextrin, and Glucose

 Glucose and Corn Syrup in Baby Formula